-The presidential inauguration is the ceremony that each President participates in before beginning the four-year terms in office they have been elected to.
-This event, held on January 20th, marks the end of the previous presidential term and the beginning of the new presidency.
-On this day, the new President officially takes office at noon.
-Few points describing how to carry out an inauguration are defined by the Constitution, with the exception of the words of the oath and the date of the ceremony.
+The presidential inauguration is the ceremony that a U.S. president must partake in before beginning their four-year term in office.
+This event, held on January 20th or 21st, marks the end of the previous presidential term and the beginning of a new presidency.
+On this day, the new president officially takes office at noon.
+The constitution identifies a few points describing how to the inauguration ought to be carried out, with the exception of the words of the oath and the date of the ceremony.

 What Happens on Inauguration Day?

 This traditional ceremony has only one constitutionally mandated component, and that is the taking of the presidential oath of office.
-Before the public ceremony begins, however, the incumbent President has some final duties in office.
+Before the public ceremony begins, however, the incumbent president has some final duties in office.
 One of these duties includes issuing pardons, which absolve convicted persons of crimes.
-In addition, custom dictates that the outgoing President leave a note for the incoming President.
+In addition, custom dictates that the outgoing president leaves a note for the incoming president.
 This note is congratulatory in nature.
-After these final duties, the President-elect and family arrive at the White House and share a morning coffee with the current presidential family.
+After these final duties, the president-elect and family arrive at the White House and share a morning coffee with the incumbent presidential family.

-When this cordial meeting has finished, the two proceed to the United States Capitol's inauguration grounds.
-The Vice President-elect takes the oath before the new President and then the US Marine Band plays two songs.
-This finishes just before noon, when the Chief Justice of the US administers the presidential oath of office.
-After swearing in, the new President gives the inaugural speech.
+When this cordial meeting is finished, the two proceed to the United States Capitol's inauguration grounds.
+The vice president-elect takes the oath before the new president afterwhich the US Marine Band plays two songs.
+This finishes just before noon, when the Chief Justice of the U.S. administers the presidential oath of office.
+After swearing in ceremony takes place, the new president gives the inaugural speech.

-The history of US presidential inaugurations began with George Washington, who took the oath for the first time on April 30th, 1789 in New York City.
+U.S. presidential inaugurations began with George Washington, who took the oath for the first time on April 30th 1789 in New York City.
 At that time, New York City was the capital of the newly formed country.
-For his second term, the inauguration took place on March 4, 1793.
-By 1801, Washington DC had been established as the nation’s capital and Thomas Jefferson holds the distinction of being the first President sworn in there.
-He was re-elected and in 1805, he rode a horse from the Capitol to the presidential residence.
-This action was the basis for the inauguration parade that takes place today.
+For his second term, the inauguration took place on March 4th 1793.
+By 1801, Washington DC had been established as the nation’s capital and Thomas Jefferson holds the honor of being the first president sworn in there.
+President Jefferson was re-elected and in 1805, he rode a horse from the Capitol to the presidential residence.
+This event was the basis for the inauguration parade that takes place today.
 March 4th continued to be observed as the inauguration day until the second swearing-in of Franklin Roosevelt on January 20, 1937.
-This change was due to the 20th amendment to the Constitution, which amended the 12th amendment and shortened the time that a public official would serve after the election.
+This change was due to the 20th amendment to the Constitution, which amended the 12th amendment and shortened the time that a public official could serve after the election.